DrewNaylor/guinget/docs/readmes/readme-v0.1-prealpha1.txt

 MD5 checksums are not used for guinget as they are weaker than SHA-256.
 More details, though they're not as relevant to guinget: https://github.com/DrewNaylor/UXL-Launcher/issues/124

-You can use Windows PowerShell to confirm the hash of the main UXL Launcher EXE file by running Get-FileHash .\guinget.exe -Algorithm SHA256 in the folder you extracted the archive to and comparing the output to my sum listed below.
+You can use Windows PowerShell to confirm the hash of the main guinget EXE file by running Get-FileHash .\guinget.exe -Algorithm SHA256 in the folder you extracted the archive to and comparing the output to my sum listed below.
 HowToGeek has a nice article on this: https://www.howtogeek.com/67241/htg-explains-what-are-md5-sha-1-hashes-and-how-do-i-check-them/ , but the Windows section is a bit further down on the page.